 - Active - Recommend to leave this unchecked until fully configured as Active settings will be available to select when setting up forms and flows.

 - Referee Form - Employment/Personal/Academic - These options allow you to determine which form will be completed by the referee when a candidate selects the type.
 If you select Do Not Allow, candidates will not be able to submit a reference of that type.
+Please see this article for more information on Reference Forms.

 Hint - If you need additional reference types, you can add them within Admin > Drop Down Lists.